Medical care, therapy, school, and vocational training for disabled children and young people in Varanasi, India

 Kiran Village, on the outskirts of the north Indian metropolis Varanasi, is a center of excellence for children and young people with physical or learning disabilities as a result of cerebral palsy, polio, rickets, or tuberculosis.

 A team of well-trained specialists advises and accompanies affected families and offers their children an individually-tailored range of therapies, care, and training.
-Every day around 400 pupils visit the day schools of Kiran.
-In addition to their tuition and according to their needs, they receive physiotherapy, orthopedic care, special educational measures or extra assistance.
+Around 400 pupils attend the day schools of Kiran every day.
+In addition to their tuition and according to their needs, they receive physiotherapy, orthopedic care, special educational support, or extra assistance.
 Kiran has its own orthopedic workshop that produces custom-made orthoses and prostheses as well other aids such as crutches, rollators, or wheelchairs.
-Also affiliated to Kiran Village is a technical school for special education teachers.
+Also affiliated to Kiran Village is a technical school for special educational needs teachers.

 In order to achieve the goal of a better integration into society, further support is given to young people who leave Kiran after their schooling.
 They are helped either to attend further education, to complete a vocational training, or to take up employment.
 If necessary, young people are loaned a microcredit to help start their financial independence, for example, to purchase a goat or a cow, or to start a tea shop.